bettermusic/ChordSheetJS/README.md

 <a name="TextFormatter"></a>

 ## TextFormatter
-Formats a song into a plain text chord sheet
+Formats a song into a plain text chord chart

 **Kind**: global class
 <a name="TextFormatter+format"></a>

 ### textFormatter.format(song) ⇒ <code>string</code>
-Formats a song into a plain text chord sheet
+Formats a song into a plain text chord chart

 **Kind**: instance method of [<code>TextFormatter</code>](#TextFormatter)
-**Returns**: <code>string</code> - the chord sheet
+**Returns**: <code>string</code> - the chord chart

 | Param | Type | Description |
 | --- | --- | --- |